-Cancer screening rates lower among those with fatalistic attitudesSeptember 27th, 2011 in Cancer /
+Cancer screening rates lower among those with fatalistic attitudesSeptember 27, 2011 in Medicine & Health / Cancer

 Even if health care is free, colorectal cancer screening rates among those without financial means are still low, and results of a new study suggest that may be due to an idea psychologists call cancer fatalism.

 Anne Miles, Ph.D., a lecturer in psychology at Birkbeck, University of London, said those who felt that the cancer screenings wouldn't help, or they were going to die of cancer anyway, often failed to comply with screening recommendations.

 Her findings are published in a recent issue of Cancer Epidemiology, Biomarkers & Prevention, a journal of the American Association for Cancer Research.

 "In England, the screenings are free and the subsequent health treatments are free as well, yet people of lower socioeconomic status still do not get screened.
 We wanted to find out what else was going on," she said.

 Miles and her colleagues analyzed data from 529 adults aged 60 to 69 who had completed a series of surveys measuring their socioeconomic status, self-rated health and rate of cancer fatalism.
 These measures were tested against the rate of fecal occult blood testing.

 They found that men and women with higher socioeconomic status, better self-rated health and lower cancer fatalism were 56 percent more likely to undergo colorectal cancer screening by fecal occult blood testing.